-By following similar stability analysis as the one performed for NAG-GS, one can show that this method is unconditionnaly A-stable as expected by the theory of implicit schemes.
+By following a similar stability analysis as the one performed for NAG-GS, one can show that this method is unconditionally A-stable as expected by the theory of implicit schemes.
 In particular, one can show that eigenvalues of the iterations matrix are positive decreasing functions w.r.t. step size $\alpha$, allowing then the choice of any positive value for $\alpha$.
-Similarly, one can show that the eigenvalues of the covariance matrix at stationarity associated to NAG-FI method are decreasing functions w.r.t. $\alpha$ that tend to 0 as soon as $\lim{\alpha \rightarrow \infty}$.
-It implies that Algorithm \ref{alg:nag_figeneral} is theoretically able to generate iterates that converge to $\arg \min f$ almost surely, even in the stochastic setting with potentially quadratic rate of converge.
-This theoretical result is quickly highlighted in Figure \ref{fig:dist_NAGFI} that shows the final distribution of points generated by NAG-FI once used in test setup detailed in \cref{NumTest_quad}, in the most interesting and critical scenario $\mu < L/2$.
-As expected we report $\alpha$ can be chosen as big as desired, we choose here $\alpha=1000 \alpha_c$.
-Moreover, for increasing value of $\alpha$, the final distributions of points are more and more concentrated on the $\arg \min f$.
+Similarly, one can show that the eigenvalues of the covariance matrix at stationarity associated with the NAG-FI method are decreasing functions w.r.t. $\alpha$ that tend to 0 as soon as $\alpha \rightarrow \infty$.
+It implies that Algorithm~\ref{alg:nag_figeneral} is theoretically able to generate iterates that converge to $\arg \min f$ almost surely, even in the stochastic setting with the potentially quadratic rate of converge.
+This theoretical result is quickly highlighted in Figure~\ref{fig:dist_NAGFI} that shows the final distribution of points generated by NAG-FI once used in test setup detailed in~\cref{NumTest_quad}, in the most interesting and critical scenario $\mu < L/2$.
+As expected, $\alpha$ can be chosen as large as desired, we choose here $\alpha=1000 \alpha_c$.
+Moreover, for increasing $\alpha$, the final distributions of points are more and more concentrated around $x^*$.

-Therefore, NAG-FI method constitutes a good basis for deriving efficient second-order methods for tackling stochastic optimization problems, which is hard to find in the current SOTA.
+Therefore, the NAG-FI method constitutes a good basis for deriving efficient second-order methods for tackling stochastic optimization problems, which is hard to find in the current SOTA.
 Indeed, second-order methods and more generally some variants of preconditioned gradient methods have recently been proposed and used in the deep learning community for the training of NN for instance.
-However, it appears that there is limited empirical success for such methods when used for training NN when compared to well-tuned Stochastic Gradient Descent schemes, see for instance \cite{pmlr-v70-botev17a, ADADELTA}.
+However, it appears that there is limited empirical success for such methods when used for training NN when compared to well-tuned Stochastic Gradient Descent schemes, see for instance~\cite{pmlr-v70-botev17a, ADADELTA}.
 To the best of our knowledge, no theoretical explanations have been brought to formally support these empirical observations.
 This will be part of our future research directions.